NordBioLab AOD9604 Holographic Vial

 Overview

-In research settings, AOD-9604 is primarily investigated for its role in lipid metabolism, adipose tissue regulation, and energy homeostasis.
-Unlike native hGH, AOD-9604 has not been shown to significantly stimulate insulin-like growth factor-1 (IGF-1) production, making it a valuable tool for studying metabolic pathways independently of broader endocrine signaling.
+AOD-9604 is a synthetic peptide derived from the C-terminal region of human growth hormone (hGH), corresponding to amino acids 176–191.
+It was developed to isolate metabolic properties of growth hormone independent of growth-promoting activity.
+In research settings it is primarily investigated for lipid metabolism, adipose tissue regulation, and energy homeostasis.
+Unlike native hGH, AOD-9604 has not been shown in the literature to significantly stimulate IGF-1 production, which researchers have used to study metabolic pathways independently of broader endocrine signaling.

-Mechanism of Action
+Mechanism of Action (as reported in preclinical literature)

-✓ Modulation of adipocyte signaling pathways
+• Modulation of adipocyte signaling pathways

-✓ Potential involvement of β3-adrenergic receptor-associated mechanisms
+• Potential involvement of β3-adrenergic receptor-associated mechanisms

 Research Applications

-• Metabolic pathway regulation
+• Metabolic Research: energy homeostasis, nutrient utilization, metabolic pathway regulation

 Technical Specifications